Unveiling Decision-Making in LLMs for Text Classification : Extraction of influential and interpretable concepts with Sparse Autoencoders: Related Work

 \subsection{Concepts discovery in classification}

-Concept-based explanations provide a more robust understanding of an LLM's internal processes compared to the often unstable token attributions produced by gradient-based methods \cite{10.5555/3327546.3327621}.
-TCAV \cite{pmlr-v80-kim18d} was among the first methods to identify vectors in the activation space that align with human-interpretable concepts and to quantify their influence on classification decisions.
-However, TCAV is a supervised method that requires a set of examples to define the target concepts.
-Unsupervised approaches were later developed to automatically discover relevant concepts for explaining classification decisions, such as \citet{NEURIPS2020_ecb287ff}.
-They introduced a score to quantify the \textit{completeness} of a concept set in reconstructing the model’s original predictions. \citet{jourdan-etal-2023-cockatiel} proposed COCKATIEL, a method based on Non-Negative Matrix Factorization of the activation matrix, where the factorization rank determines the number of concepts to extract.
-More recently, \citet{zhao-etal-2024-explaining} introduced HI-Concept, which emphasizes the causal impact of extracted concepts by training an MLP with a causal loss to reconstruct the classifier’s embedding space from the learned concepts.
+Concept-based explanations provide a more robust understanding of an LLM's internal processes compared to the often unstable token attributions from gradient-based methods \cite{10.5555/3327546.3327621}.
+TCAV \cite{pmlr-v80-kim18d} was one of the first methods to identify activation-space vectors aligned with human-interpretable concepts and to quantify their influence on classification decisions.
+However, TCAV is supervised and requires example sets to define target concepts.
+Unsupervised approaches were later developed to automatically discover relevant concepts for explaining classification decisions. \citet{NEURIPS2020_ecb287ff} introduced a score to quantify the \textit{completeness} of a concept set in reconstructing the model’s original predictions. \citet{jourdan-etal-2023-cockatiel} proposed COCKATIEL, a method based on Non-Negative Matrix Factorization of the activation matrix, with the factorization rank controlling the number of concepts.
+Recently, \citet{zhao-etal-2024-explaining} introduced HI-Concept, an approach which emphasizes the causal impact of extracted concepts by training an MLP with a causal loss to reconstruct the classifier’s embedding space from the learned concepts.
 Notable progress has also been made in computer vision, where the discovery and hierarchical organization of interpretable concepts is particularly appealing due to their visual and intuitive nature \cite{ge_peek_2021,Fel_2023_CVPR,panousis:hal-04532065,wang_mcpnet_2024}.